A. J. WARNER COLLECTION

 Series 1: Scrapbooks of A.J.
 Warner

-Subseries B: “Play Record” Scrapbooks
+Sub-series B: “Play Record” scrapbooks

-Scrapbooks with programs of plays, melo-dramas, comic operas, etc., with clippings of associated reviews and annotated notes on the performances (mostly New York) from 1897 to 1903.
-The early dates suggest that these scrapbooks originally belonged to someone other than A.J.
-Warner, and that they later came into his possession.
-Similar format and handwriting suggests a relationship to the scrapbooks in Series 1, Sub-Series C.
+Sub-series B comprises six scrapbooks containing newspaper clippings (i.e., reviews and cast lists) of plays, melo-dramas, comic operas, and other dramatic performances and annotated notes on the performance dates and locations (mostly in New York) from 1897 to 1903.
+A few programs are also present in some of the scrapbooks in this sub-series.
+The early dates suggest that these scrapbooks originally belonged to someone other than A. J. Warner and that they later came into his possession.
+These scrapbooks bear a similar format and handwriting to the scrapbooks in Series 1, Sub-series C, which suggests a possible relationship between these items.

 Series 2: Personal Materials (A.J.
 Warner and family)

-A scrapbook of programs of plays, vaudeville, etc., at Rochester theaters (mostly the Lyceum) from 1900 to 1903.
-Notes on each performance indicate that members of the Warner family participated in providing the musical accompaniment for the performances.
-One indication names “Jack” as the accompanist (commonly used for A.J. — Andrew Jackson — Warner.)
-This suggests that the scrapbook was owned by his brother John.
+Sub-series B is comprised on one scrapbook containing programs from plays, vaudeville performances, and music concerts from Rochester theaters and venues (mostly the Lyceum Theatre) from 1900 to 1903.
+Notes on each performance indicate that members of the Warner family attended the performances.
+One such indication names “Jack” (a common nickname for A. J.—Andrew Jackson—Warner), which suggests that the scrapbook was likely owned by his brother John.

-Sub-Series C: Scrapbook of A.J.
-Warner’s brother John Adams (J.A.)
-Warner
+Sub-series C: Scrapbook of John Adams (J. A.) Warner

-Sub-Series D: Manuscripts of A.J.
-Warner’s brother John Adams (J.A.)
-Warner
+Sub-series D: Manuscripts and scores of John Adams (J. A.) Warner

 Series 4: Miscellaneous